-- User needs to be able to generate their own custom avatar online
+- User needs to be able to generate their custom avatar online

-- User need to be able to post recipes to their Facebook account.
+- The user needs to be able to post recipes to their Facebook account.

 Of these use cases, you only want to select the most critical to making the application work.
 We call these red routes.
 In our scenario, we would only want to use these:

-- User need to be able to post to their Facebook account.
+- The user needs to be able to post to their Facebook account.

 - The user needs to buy ABC product.